kevinsullivan/TLAPlusDocker/README.md

 ## Regarding bugs and suggested repairs

 - Report issues using the issues tab in *this* GitHub-hosted repo
-- Develop and test repairs/improvements then please send pull requests
+- I welcome pull requests